trackow/AntarcticSeaIce_NatCommun/README.md

 # AntarcticSeaIce_NatCommun
-Jupyter notebooks to reproduce the main figures of the paper by Rackow et al. (2021)
+Jupyter notebooks to reproduce the main figures of the paper by Rackow et al. (2021).
+The notebooks and data are stored in two separate paths as detailed below.

 # Directory structure
 ```